Thetanuts Finance (NUTS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Thetanuts Finance Historical Price

-According to the latest data gathered on Thetanuts Finance live price page, the current price of Thetanuts Finance is 0.00157948USD.
-The circulating supply of Thetanuts Finance(NUTS) is 1.06B NUTS , giving it a market capitalization of $1.67M.
+According to the latest data gathered on Thetanuts Finance live price page, the current price of Thetanuts Finance is 0.00157659USD.
+The circulating supply of Thetanuts Finance(NUTS) is 1.06B NUTS , giving it a market capitalization of $1.66M.

 The Thetanuts Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NUTS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.